jaumealonso/jaumealonso.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-From October 2022 onwards I will lecture at the MSc of Mathematics of the TU Berlin.
-Between 2015 and 2022 I have been responsible for the exercise sessions of several courses for BSc and MSc students of Mathematics and Physics.
+From October 2022 onwards I will be lecturing at the MSc of Mathematics of the TU Berlin.
+Between 2015 and 2022 I have been responsible for the exercise sessions of several courses for BSc and MSc students in Mathematics and Physics.